 Audition Sign-up Information

 • As most of you already know, user accounts are created automatically by clicking the Login link in the main menu and logging in through the JMU portal and Duo two-factor authentication system.
-Enter your usual JMU credentials.
+Enter your JMU credentials.

 • Once logged in, proceed to the Booking Tab.